tadryanom/FirebirdSQL_firebird/doc/sql.extensions/README.profiler.md

 They should be the preferred way to analyze the collected data.
 They can also be used together with the tables to get additional data not present on the views.

-After hot spots are found, one can drill down in the data at the request level through the tables.
+After hotspots are found, one can drill down in the data at the request level through the tables.

 ## View `PLG$PROF_STATEMENT_STATS_VIEW`
 ```